Veterans Review and Appeal Board - 2017-18 Annual Report

 The Board is a micro-organization with a small, dedicated staff.
 The Chairperson, appointed by the Governor in Council, is the Board’s Chief Executive Officer and reports to Parliament through the Minister of Veterans Affairs.

-The Board has up to 25 full-time Members (including the Chair and Deputy Chair).
-They hear cases brought forward for redress at the Board, and decide whether the evidence meets the requirements of the legislation to award new or increased levels of disability benefits.
+The Board can have up to 25 full-time Members (including the Chairperson and Deputy Chairperson).
+Members hear Veterans’ cases brought forward for redress.
+They then decide whether the evidence meets the requirements of the legislation to award new or increased levels of disability benefits.

 The Director General provides strategic leadership for the effective planning and management of Board operations and corporate management functions.
 The Board employs approximately 75 public servants to support the delivery of its program.

 Veterans who are not satisfied with a VAC decision have access to free advice and representation from external organizations with expertise in Veterans’ disability benefits.

 The Bureau of Pensions Advocates (a free legal service provided by the Government of Canada) represents the vast majority of Veterans at Board hearings.